 The fee will be invoiced on the date that the Client’s job offer is accepted by the Applicant or a Start Date is agreed.

 Table of Calculation of Contract Fee:

 This scale of fees cannot be varied except by written agreement by a Director of the Company prior to interviews being arranged, or offers made.
 The calculation may be subject to a minimum charge in cases coming within the terms of clauses 1.5 or 1.6 above.

 Invoices for non-UK placements will be issued in GBP and calculated according to the live mid-market currency exchange rate from XE (www.xe.com) upon invoice date.
 If the Client prefers to be invoiced in a non-GBP currency, then the contract fee will be subject to a 2.5% ICL (International Currency Levy) which factors in both international and domestic bank charges and currency exchange fluctuations at source.

-If you refer an Applicant on to a third party who subsequently employs or enters a commercial relationship with the Applicant within 12 months of our latest contact with you regarding the Applicant, you will be liable to pay a fee as if you employed them yourself.
-It is your responsibility to notify the third party of our involvement at the time of your referral to them.
+If the Client refers an Applicant to a third party who subsequently employs or enters a commercial relationship with the Applicant within 12 months of the Company’s last contact with the Client regarding that Applicant, then the Client will be liable to pay a fee as if the Client employed the Applicant themselves.
+It is therefore the responsibility of the Client to notify the third party of the Company’s involvement in the introduction at the time of the Client’s referral to them.